-The Rafay Platform enables NCPs to deliver GPU and CPU resources, AI & Generative AI services, and associated platform tools to their customers on top of NVIDIA's accelerated computing infrastructure.
-Through the Rafay Platform, NCPs can deliver a curated GPU PaaS experience to their customer base such that the NCP is able to offer different experiences to different customers depending on need.
+The Rafay Platform enables cloud providers to deliver GPU and CPU resources, AI & Generative AI services, and associated platform tools to their customers on top of NVIDIA's accelerated computing infrastructure.
+Through the Rafay Platform, cloud providers can deliver a curated GPU PaaS experience to their customer base such that the cloud provider is able to offer different experiences to different customers depending on need.

-- The Rafay Platform allows NCPs to allocate the GPU infrastructure to their customers in a self-service manner with multiple customers through several capabilities. - The Rafay Platform enables NCPs to programmatically offer various flavors and sizes of GPU and compute resources such as bare metal nodes, Kubernetes clusters, virtual Kubernetes clusters with multiple or fractional GPUs, SLURM clusters, etc. - The Rafay Platform supports out-of-the-box integrations with NVIDIA services such as NVIDIA NIM, or third-party services such as Run.ai, etc., empowering NCPs to offer NVIDIA's software solutions to their customers in a turnkey fashion.
+- The Rafay Platform allows cloud providers to allocate the GPU infrastructure to their customers in a self-service manner with multiple customers through several capabilities.

+- The Rafay Platform enables cloud providers to programmatically offer various flavors and sizes of GPU and compute resources such as bare metal nodes, Kubernetes clusters, virtual Kubernetes clusters with multiple or fractional GPUs, SLURM clusters, etc.

+- The Rafay Platform supports out-of-the-box integrations with NVIDIA services such as NVIDIA NIM[TM], or third-party services such as Run.ai, etc., empowering cloud providers to offer NVIDIA's software solutions to their customers in a turnkey fashion.

 Apart from the capabilities above, capabilities such as enterprise single sign-on (SSO), customer chargeback, cost management, policy enforcement, application deployment pipelines, visibility and persona-specific dashboard, etc., are also provided by the Rafay Platform.
-For the NCPs' platform engineering teams, capabilities such as tenant administration and ease of troubleshooting for support teams, which are critical for deploying and operating a GPU PaaS, are also provided.
+For the cloud provider's platform engineering teams, capabilities such as tenant administration and ease of troubleshooting for support teams, which are critical for deploying and operating a GPU PaaS, are also provided.

-Rafay Platform provides NCPs a turnkey GPU PaaS solution that comes packaged with critical capabilities highlighted in the below diagram to accelerate GPU Cloud deployments.
+Rafay Platform provides cloud providers a turnkey GPU PaaS solution that comes packaged with critical capabilities highlighted in the below diagram to accelerate GPU Cloud deployments.